-Several advanced functions are available to increase the functionality of your AWK-5222 and wireless network system.
+Several advanced functions are available to increase the functionality of your AWK-6222 and wireless network system.
 The DHCP server helps you deploy wireless clients efficiently.
 Packet filters provide security mechanisms, such as firewalls, in different network layers.
-Moreover, the AWK-5222 can support STP/RSTP protocol to increase the reliability across the entire network.
-In additional, SNMP support can ease the network management via SNMP protocols.
+Moreover, the AWK-6222 can support the STP/RSTP protocols to increase reliability across the entire network.
+In addition, SNMP support can ease the network management via SNMP protocols.